 Rabies Vaccination Clinics

 Currently we work in conjunction with the dog licensing schedule set by Vermont towns and will schedule an annual rabies vaccination clinic at the East Arlington Fire House in mid-March.
 The charge is $12 per shot and both cats and dogs can participate.
 This event is posted on our website and Facebook page.
 When we move into the new shelter facility, we hope to schedule additional clinics to better serve the community.

 Sometimes people in our community need a little help feeding their cat or dog.
 We have a fee-waived Pet-Food Pantry where people can access dog food, cat food, or cat litter when necessary.
+Due to demand, we allow people to access this pantry up to 2 times per month.
 Second Chance is able to maintain this program due to the food donations we receive from our supporters, including local stores including Petco and Tractor Supply.